NotHyper-474/15-Puzzle/README.md

 ### Generating Pattern Database
 You must include `src/puzzle/patternGen.hpp` in a file (can be main) and call `patternDb::threadedGen()`
 If you changed the width of the puzzle you must create new groups for the new puzzle
-Take for example the already existing pattern groups:
+Take for instance the already existing pattern groups for a 4x4 board:
 ```cpp
 // 555 - 5,765,760 iterations for each group of 5, smallest time and lowest memory usage (~2 GB)
 const vector<vector<int>>groups = { {1, 2, 3, 4, 7}, { 5,6,9,10,13 }, { 8,11,12,14,15 } };